 Drawing on the newly confident dance and indie scene in Britain and grunge from America

 it’s to the show’s credit that they brought onto television acts that probably no-

 Other legendary articles included a report from America on a penis enlargement, with

 shots of the surgery to prove it wasn’t a fake.
 Another Word classic was a comment

 made by a member of the Disposable Heroes of Hiphopcrasy, wearing a “fuck homophobia”

-in Florida, gay and lesbian parades in Australia, handled by, usually female, co-
+and lesbian parades in Australia, handled by, usually female, co-